By Tim Lambert

 The Woolmead Centre was built in the 1960s but fortunately, Farnham’s Georgian architecture survived the town planners.

-Farnham Museum opened in 1961.
+The Museum of Farnham opened in 1961.
 Birdworld opened in 1967.
 The Maltings dates from 1969.
 Surrey Institute of Art and Design was also opened in 1969.
 Farnham College opened in 1973.
 New Ashgate Art Gallery opened in 1976.
 Farnham Sports Centre was built in 1981.
-Victoria Garden opened in 1996.
+Victoria Garden opened in 1998.
 Pride of The Valley Sculpture Park in Churt opened in 2003.

 Farnham became part of Waverley Borough Council in 1974.
 Farnham Town Council was formed in 1984.